MicroEJ/docs/KernelDeveloperGuide/overview.rst

 Terms and Definitions
 ---------------------

-A *Resident Application* is a Sandboxed Application that is linked into a Multi-Sandbox Firmware.
+A *System Application* is a Sandboxed Application that is linked into a Multi-Sandbox Firmware.

 A *Multi-Sandbox Platform* is a Platform with the Multi Sandbox